dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

 multi-target for both but that means two binaries are being produced which means the Xamarin bindings could also be provided as separate libraries.

+This is slightly different for cross-platform BCL APIs.
+Here we'd follow the path we took for Blazor WebAssembly and mark APIs that don't work in Xamarin with attributes like `[UnsupportedOSPlatform("iOS")].

 ## RIDs

 We need to add RIDs for all these platforms: